Persianization: India

-The Mughal era Taj Mahal in Agra, Uttar Pradesh, India unites Persian and Indian cultural and architectural elements; it is among the most famous examples of Indo-Persian culture as well as a symbol of the greater Indian culture as a whole.
+The Mughal era Taj Mahal in Agra, Uttar Pradesh, India, unites Persian and Indian (basically Indo-Islamic) cultural and architectural elements; it is among the most famous examples of Indo-Persian culture as well as a symbol of the greater Indian culture as a whole.

 Medieval India during the Delhi Sultanate and Mughal Empire was heavily influenced by the Persian language and culture.
 The resulting Indo-Persian culture produced poets, such as Amir Khusrau.
 The influence of Persian on Old Hindi led to the development of the Hindustani language, which further developed into the present-day standardized varieties of Hindi and Urdu.
 Hindi is one of the 22 official languages of India and the lingua franca of North India.
 Urdu is an Eighth Schedule language, the status and cultural heritage of which are recognised by the Constitution of India, also having official status in certain Indian states and territories, such as Uttar Pradesh, Bihar, Jharkhand, Delhi, Telangana and West Bengal.

+Persianization of Kashmiris began in the 14th century with the establishment of the Kashmir Sultanate.
+With time, Indic or Sanskrit influences on both the Kashmiri language and culture gradually decreased along with the increase in Persian and Central Asian influence.
+In modern times, Kashmiris are one of the most Persianate ethnic groups in India.